-We are taking the day off to observe Presidents’ Day.
-We will be back tomorrow.
+We’re taking the day off to observe Memorial Day.
+We’ll be back tomorrow.

 Last week, we asked Baltimore Fishbowl members whether they think Governor Larry Hogan should run for president in an online poll.
 Pundits, pollsters and newspapers editorial boards have recently mentioned the two-term moderate Republican as a possible challenger to President Donald Trump in the Republican primary.